realA10001986/Time-Circuits-Display/README.md

 ### Persistent / Non-persistent time travels

 On the Config Portal's "Setup" page, there is an option item named "Make time travels persistent".
-The default is no.
+The default is off.

 If time travels are persistent
-- a user-programmed *destination time* is always stored in flash memory, and retrieved from there after a power-loss.
+- a user-programmed *destination time* is always stored in flash memory, and retrieved from there after a reboot.
 It can be programmed through the keypad menu, or ahead of a time travel by typing mmddyyyyhhMM/mmddyyyy/hhMM plus ENTER.
-In both cases, the time is stored in flash memory and retrieved upon power-on.
+In both cases, the time is stored in flash memory and retrieved upon power-up/reboot.
-- *last time departed* as displayed at any given point is always stored in flash memory, and retrieved upon power-on.
+- *last time departed* as displayed at any given point is always stored in flash memory, and retrieved upon power-up/reboot.
-- *present time*, be it actual present time or "fake" after time travelling, will continue to run while the device is not powered, as long as its battery lasts, and displayed on power-up.
+- *present time*, be it actual present time or "fake" after time travelling, will continue to run while the device is not powered, as long as its battery lasts, and displayed on power-up/reboot.

 If time travels are non-persistent
 - a user-programmed *destination time* is only stored to flash memory when programmed through the keypad menu, but not if entered ahead of a time travel (ie outside of the keypad menu, just by typing mmddyyyyhhMM/mmddyyyy/hhMM plus ENTER).
 - a user-programmed *last time departed* is only stored to flash memory when programmed through the keypad menu, but not if the result of a time travel.
 - *present time* is always reset to actual present time upon power-up.

-If you want your device to display exactly the same after a power loss, choose persistent (and set the Time-cycling Interval to 0).
+If you want your device to display exactly the same after a power loss, choose persistent (and disable [Time-cycling](#time--cycling)).

 If you want to display your favorite *destination time* and *last time departed* upon power-up, and not have time travels overwrite them in flash memory, choose "non-persistent", and program your times through the keypad menu (and set the Time-cycling Interval to 0).
 Those times will never be overwritten in flash memory by later time travels.
 Note, however, that the times displayed might actually change due to time travels.

-Note that a non-zero Time-cycling Interval will force the device to cycle through the list of pre-programmed times, regardless of your time travel persistence setting.
+Note that Time-cycling, if enabled, will force the device to cycle through the list of pre-programmed times, regardless of your time travel persistence setting.
 This cycling will, however, be paused for 30 minutes after you entered a new destination time and/or travelled in time.

 Persistent time travels, if done often, will cause [Flash Wear](#flash-wear).